tom-keeble/ARRtools/README.md

     install_github("tom-keeble/ARRtools", branch = "master")

+## Supporting data

+Included with this package is a raster layer of the ARF_regions, intended as a way of easily defining which region/associated parameters to use with `ARF()` calculations.
+Expected use would be, for example, `terra::extract()` of the region at point(s) locations.
+Within the installed package directory, this file can be found at `/extdata/ARF_regions.tif`.

 ## Upcoming additions

 Planned updates to the package include:

-  * The addition of a minimal-file-size raster of the national ARF regions to support parameterisation of ARF calculations.
   * Addition of an interpolation method to extract exact AEP values given specific rainfall intensities at locations (from the design rainfall quantiles).
+  * **ADDED 2/11/23** The addition of a minimal-file-size raster of the national ARF regions to support parameterisation of ARF calculations.

 ## Request for feedback and help